 Oligos with redox modifications

-Methylene blue, Ferrocene, Anthraquinone, Viologen and Atto MB2 –
+Methylene Blue, Ferrocene, Anthraquinone, Viologen, Atto MB2 and Nile Blue –

 oligonucleotides with redox-active reporter molecules

 In recent years, a variety of new approaches of oligonucleotide-based electrochemical biosensors, so-called

 E-sensors, have been developed.
 This form of biosensors is an extremely sensitive and selective method for detecting certain DNA sequences (e.g. SNP detection).
 All DNA-based electrochemical sensors are based on the interaction between a target molecule in solution, a target-binding probe, and a solid electrode surface.

 Many of the oligonucleotides are labelled at one end with a redox modification, such as Methylene Blue, Ferrocene, Anthraquinone, Viologen, Atto MB2 or Nile Blue and linked via the other, free terminus to a conductive surface (e.g. electrode).

 The covalent attachment of the redox-active oligo probes to conductive surfaces such as gold electrodes is achieved via a terminal thiol or thioctic acid modification.

 For effective detection, several redox-active reporters are available: